• Skip to primary navigation

 Why do biscuits end up flat or not rise?

-Most often biscuits end up flat because the dough has been overworked and the shortening has been blended into the dough opposed to left throughout in chunks causing flaky spaces between the layers.
-Also people tend to twist the biscuit cutter during the cutting out process sealing the edges shut.
+Most often, biscuits end up flat because the dough has been overworked, and the shortening has been blended into the dough as opposed to left throughout in chunks causing flaky spaces between the layers.
+Also, people tend to twist the biscuit cutter during the cutting-out process, sealing the edges shut.
 This makes it so the biscuits can't rise.

 What do biscuits go well with?